-E4.6 Enrollment Data Summary E4.7 Weekly Enrollment Report E4.8 FTES Model Institutional Research will soon be supported by a new Director of Institutional Research.
-This position will greatly help the existing Institutional Research office that is severely under-staffed for the current workload.
-E4.9 Director IR JD E4.10 Director IR Needs Analysis
+Institutional Research will soon be supported by the addition of a Director of Institutional Research.
+This position will greatly help the existing Institutional Research office that is severely under-staffed to effectively undertake the current workload.
+[E4.9 Director IR Job Description] [E4.10 Director IR Needs Analysis]